DENT 5005BHO - Dental Science and Practice V Part 2

 The University places a high priority on approaches to learning and teaching that enhance the student experience.
 Feedback is sought from students in a variety of ways including on-going engagement with staff, the use of online discussion boards and the use of Student Experience of Learning and Teaching (SELT) surveys as well as GOS surveys and Program reviews.

 SELTs are an important source of information to inform individual teaching practice, decisions about teaching duties, and course and program curriculum design.
 They enable the University to assess how effectively its learning environments and teaching practices facilitate student engagement and learning outcomes.
 Under the current SELT Policy (http://www.adelaide.edu.au/policies/101/) course SELTs are mandated and must be conducted at the conclusion of each term/semester/trimester for every course offering.
 Feedback on issues raised through course SELT surveys is made available to enrolled students through various resources (e.g. MyUni).
 In addition aggregated course SELT data is available.The School follows the University’s SELT policy regarding the use of SELTs to evaluate its programmes, courses and teachers.
+The School has developed its own SELT/Evaluation policy in line with that set out by the University but forms include additional questions to provide more detailed feedback to staff.
 The results are reviewed with by Year and Course Coordinators and actions taken as appropriate.
 A summary of changes that have been made are circulated to staff and students after the review process.

 The year co-ordinators will meet with students on a regular basis to discuss the delivery of the course, content, clinical and other matters.